NASA Ames Space Settlement Contest

 - The single highest scoring team or individual attending will receive the

-NSS Bruce M. Clark, Jr. Memorial Space Settlement Award for $5,000.
+NSS Bruce M. Clark, Jr. Memorial Space Settlement Award.

-If a team wins, the sum will be evenly divided amongst them.
+If a team wins, the funds will be evenly divided amongst them.

 - The highest ranking winners attending will be invited to give oral presentations as time is available.